 The England Innovation Project (EIP) involving ten local authorities had its fourth leaders’ day in June and worked to build on the achievements and challenges identified in the first staff survey.
-You can keep up with the EIP through the EIP Journal.

 Signs of Safety practice has had a great reaction in the agencies and all are aligning organisational arrangements to be consistent with and support the practice methodology, and there is clear leadership commitment.
 On the other hand, challenges remain to get consistent practice across the organisations, for the alignment of case management processes to fully match the practice, and to have leadership engagement with the actual practice informing the implementation.
 So the EIP, like all implementations, is a work in progress.